Kerala Style Kitchen Interior - Design: Essentials and Ideas

 Clay pots, stone grinders, and cast iron pans are chapter markers of Kerala’s culinary heritage.
 Give these items pride of place—on countertops or open shelves—rather than hiding them away.
 Their lived-in appeal communicates both style and story.

 Lay down hand-woven runners, cotton placemats, or simple khadi towels.
-Textiles in muted stripes or check patterns add understated color and comfort.
-Choose natural fabrics for authenticity, and rotate them seasonally for an easy refresh.
+The textiles usually have muted stripes or check patterns, adding a bit of color and comfort.
+Select natural fabrics to ensure an authentic look and change them seasonally for an effortless update.

 to Life with Paintit.ai